SofaPirate/Chrono/README.md

 ```

-passed(interval)
+hasPassed(timeout)
 =====================
-Returns true if the chronometer passed the interval in milliseconds.
+Returns true if the chronometer passed the timeout in milliseconds.
 ```arduino
 if ( myChrono.hasPassed(500) ) {
 	// DO SOMETHING IF 500 MS HAVE PASSED.